 "We had a fabulous time in The Boathouse.
 It was our second time but with family rather than friends this time.
 Everything about the house was just perfect."Blackburn family

 "The stay there was exceptionally wonderful.
 Such a beautiful location and the house felt like a real home.
 This was enforced by finding a brilliantly stocked herb cupboard in which I left a small offering.
 Such an easy thing to do but always seems so generous to find pepper and salt and other spices etc. Also logs, matches and firelighters.
 Thank you a real privilege to stay there."Bowden family

 "We had a fantastic week at The Boathouse – absolutely perfect location and lovely, well-equipped house."Thomas family

-- Three dogs are welcome.
+- Three dogs are welcome with a charge of £20 per dog.
 Additional dogs may be considered on request.

 - Typical arrival day: Flexible during low season.
 Sunday during high season.

 - Arrival time: 4pm